ferboi/server_client_cmd_interactive_script/README.md

 In client mode you can perform 3 functions:
 1. Send a command to the server running on the target machine.
 2. Create an interactive terminal session with the server on the target machine.
 3. Upload a file to the server on the target machine.
-(This has not being tested explicitly).
+(This has not being tested properly).

 In server mode it's sole function is to respond to any request from a client.